 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Bahasa Melayu Hrvatski Deutsch Dansk فارسی हिन्दी Suomi Magyar 日本語 עברית తెలుగు Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

-France (French: [fʁɑ̃s]), officially the French Republic (French: République française [ʁepyblik fʁɑ̃sɛz]), is a country whose territory consists of metropolitan France in western Europe, as well as several overseas regions and territories.[XIII] The metropolitan area of France extends from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean.
+France (French: [fʁɑ̃s]), officially the French Republic (French: République française [ʁepyblik fʁɑ̃sɛz]), is a sovereign state whose territory consists of metropolitan France in western Europe, as well as several overseas regions and territories.[XIII] The metropolitan area of France extends from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean.
 The overseas territories include French Guiana in South America and several islands in the Atlantic, Pacific and Indian oceans.
-The country's 18 integral regions (five of which are situated overseas) span a combined area of 643,801 square kilometres (248,573 sq mi) which, as of October 2017, has a population of 67.15 million people.
+The country's 18 integral regions (five of which are situated overseas) span a combined area of 643,801 square kilometres (248,573 sq mi) and a total population of 67.15 million (as of October 2017).
 France is a unitary semi-presidential republic with its capital in Paris, the country's largest city and main cultural and commercial centre.
 Other major urban centres include Marseille, Lyon, Lille, Nice, Toulouse and Bordeaux.